bisdn/bisdn.github.io/introduction_ml2_plugin.md

 .+------------+     +---------+     +------------------+.
 ```

-## OpenStack Interface
+## OpenStack interface
 The OpenStack Neutron Modular Layer 2 (ML2) plugin is a powerful framework allowing developers to implement new functionalities that work with OpenStack's networking.

-As part of the basebox project we have a working implementation of an ML2 plugin extension.
-Its purpose is to deliver information about the OpenStack network ports and their associated VLANs to baseboxd.
+As part of the Basebox project we have a working implementation of an ML2 plugin extension.
+Its purpose is to deliver information about the OpenStack network ports and their associated VLANs to Baseboxd.

 The information made available includes:
 * VLAN IDs
 * physical network ports
 * UUIDs/MAC addresses of the virtual network ports

 The information is published by writing it to an etcd cluster, where the structure of the data represents the relationship between the data values.
-Check the example bellow:
+Check the example below:

 ```text
 /